JeromeMathieuEcology/EGrowth/README.md

 ```
 The app should appear in your web browser.

-# If you want to download the database from R, type the folowing code in the R Console:
+## If you want to download the database from R
+Type the folowing code in the R Console:

 ```
 library(RCurl)